-Effects of urban climate on land surface phenology
+Effects of "Urbanness" on land surface phenology

-PROGRESS: Researchers are combining fine-scaled population data modeled from the U.S. Census with the density of impervious surfaces to develop a continuous Ubanness Index.
+PROGRESS: Researchers have combined fine-scaled population data modeled from the U.S. Census with the density of impervious surfaces (such as paved areas and buildings) to develop a continuous, quantitative national Urbanness Index map.
 This Urbanness Index conceptually treats cities as a continuous gradient, from the heart of the downtown of the largest city to the most rural place that is farthest from any road.
-The Urbanness Index quantitatively assigns a relative index value to all cities, towns, and rural areas in the conterminous United States.
-These Urbanness Index values can be used to rank all U.S. cities and towns in an even-handed way across the country.
+The Urbanness Index provides a relative index value to all cities, towns, and rural areas in the conterminous United States.
+These Urbanness Index values can be used to rank all U.S. cities and towns in a uniform way across the country.

 LINKS: National Phenology dataset

 CONTACT: Bill Hargrove, Eastern Threat Center Research Ecologist, email@example.com or (828) 257-4846